BrentSeidel/m68k-stuff/README.md

 I'd like to design and build a 680x0 based computer.
 This probably won't happen due to the time and cost required, but would be an interesting project...

+## License

+This project is licensed using GPL 3.0+.
+I don't expect anyone to actually be interested in using this commercially, but if you wish to use this with a different license, contact the author (me).

+I expect this to be of most use for people interested in operating systems.